taneshadeshaw/notes/README.md

 Second, planning ahead is crucial.
 Make sure you have a plan in place for your projects, including deadlines and milestones.
 Knowing what you need to accomplish and when will keep you on track and prevent last-minute panic.
 Planning also includes thinking about potential obstacles and how to overcome them, so you're prepared for anything.
  -- 212字

+# 2023-11-23
+- "Today's programming wisdom is to embrace simplicity and readability in your code.
+Strive to write clean, concise, and well-organized code that is easy to understand and maintain.
+Remember that code is read more often than it is written, so make it a joy to read for yourself and others who may work on it in the future."